-Our NEOs do not have employment agreements and are all considered at-will employees, except for the 24-month Separation Agreement entered into with Mr. Tate when he was hired in August 2019 (see page 43).
+Our NEOs do not have employment agreements and are all considered at-will employees.

-Each of our NEOs has a severance benefit agreement which is designed to protect both the executive officer's and the Company's interests in the event of a change in control of the Company, as described on page 41.
+Each of our NEOs has a severance benefit agreement which is designed to protect both the executive officer's and the Company's interests in the event of a change in control of the Company, as described on page 44.